JoannaTebadda/TechTribe/README.md

 ## 📌 Problem Statement

-African freelancers receive income from 4 to 6 or more scattered platforms — Upwork, Fiverr, Payoneer, direct bank transfers.
-The average payment delay is **41 days** across Africa — **51 days in Nigeria** and **39 days in Kenya**.
+African freelancers receive income from 4 to 6 or more scattered platforms, Upwork, Fiverr, Payoneer, direct bank transfers.
+The average payment delay is **41 days** across Africa, **51 days in Nigeria** and **39 days in Kenya**.
 Freelancers waste **5 to 10+ hours every month** chasing late payments, have zero real-time visibility into their cash flow, and often dip into personal savings to cover income gaps.

-**PayTracka solves this with one unified dashboard — a WhatsApp for your money.**
+**PayTracka solves this with one unified dashboard, a WhatsApp for your money.**

 ---